isar/isar/docs/docs/queries.md

   ).findAll();
 ```

 Always try to group nested queries.
-The above query is more efficient than the following even though the result is the same:
+The above query is more efficient than the following one.
+Even though the result is the same:

 ```dart
 final germanCars = await isar.cars.filter()